When Everyone’s a Publisher, Who Will ‘Convene’ The Public?

 I do think journalists should be conveners.
 I think they should practice authentic conversational leadership.
 I think that part of every beat reporter’s annual review should be the size of his or her online social network, and how they work the network to uncover new facts and to better describe patterns and structures of influence.

-In the ongoing conversation about whether the nonprofit business model can save public affairs journalism, let me suggest a three-pronged agenda — based on this very cursory case study of MDC’s Disconnected Youth report (PDF) — for those of you who care about the future of news:
+In the ongoing conversation about whether the nonprofit business model can save public affairs journalism, let me suggest a three-pronged agenda — based on this very cursory case study of MDC’s Disconnected Youth report — for those of you who care about the future of news:

 1. Push government at all levels to become more transparent by publishing documents and data on the Web in structured formats that can be used to connect the government’s information with other data and publishing tools.